 Students in Foster Care

 San Diego is home to the Navy's largest homeport.
-We offer services specifically tailored to aid students of families in the military.Over 9,074 students officially register as coming from military families.
-While students from military families may choose to attend any school, our district operates nine schools on or near military installations that many parents choose for both convenience and special programs.
+We offer services specifically tailored to aid students of families in the military.Over 13,000 students from military connected families attend schools throughout the district.
+Nine of our schools are located on or near military installations.

 Our office works with community agencies (i.e., group homes, foster families, social services, post high school programs), as well as, schools to coordinate support efforts